meower-media-co/RFC/RFC-1-Clients.md

 - ALL settings* (APTE).
 	- Setting categories have to be APTE.
     - You can exclude Layout and BGM.
-    - You can exclude Sound Effects too, however we recommend you keep them.
+    - You can exclude Sound Effects too, however we recommend you keep them so they can be used for notifications.
 - Searching (APTE).
 - Blocking/reporting users.
 - Bridge support.